 - Heat the ghee/vegetable oil over medium heat.

-- Allow to sizzle for about a minute and then add the cumin, coriander powder and the turmeric.
+- Allow to sizzle for about a minute and then add the spicesc.
 The curry will darken as the turmeric fries away.

-- Now throw in the potatoes (if using) and the heated curry sauce.
+- Throw in the potatoes (if using) and the heated curry sauce.
 Stir to combine while adding the pre-cooked lamb pieces.

-- Scoop in the yogurt one tablespoon at a time stirring as you do.
+- Stir in the yogurt one tablespoon at a time followed by the vinegar.

-- Then sprinkle with the chopped coriander and season to taste with salt and pepper.
-I like to shake a bit of chilli powder over the top too.
+- Check for seasoning and then sprinkle with the chopped coriander and season to taste with salt and pepper.

 If you like the look of this lamb vindaloo, please be sure to share it with the share icons below.